Mandatory notification of data breach terminology

 • 1 Agency includes a Minister.

-• 2 The MNDB scheme will apply to local government from 1 July 2026.
-Local governments should refer to Breach management and notification for local government.
+• 3 The application of the MNDB scheme to local governments is delayed until 1 July 2026.
+Until that time, local government agencies should refer to Privacy breach management and notification for local government.